AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

 * Transactional messaging has been improved for a better user experience.
 You can now unpublish a transactional message template, which deletes it from the execution instances.
+[Learn more](../../message-center/using/template-unpublication.md).

 * New options are available to set limitations when sending emails that include images or attachments.
 These guardrails can avoid performance issues, which is particularly useful with transactional messaging.
 [Read more](../../installation/using/configuring-campaign-options.md#delivery)